 For a legal consultation with a personal injury lawyer, call 434-817-3100

-unavoidable accidents
+Unavoidable accidents

 There is rarely an accident devoid of fault, so the doctrine of unavoidable accidents is rarely applied.
 However, this defense is still an important one to understand in case it applies to your case.
 In this defense, the injury occurred by an accident that happened by chance, and could not have been avoided even by exercising due care.